Loaded Veggie Ramen

 Like we mentioned before, many ramen noodle restaurants and instant ramen noodle companies cram tons of sodium into their food.
 Mike’s Mighty Good noodles contain 40% less sodium than most popular brands, but have much. more. flavor.
 You won’t miss the salt, but your tastebuds will thank you!

-To prepare the noodles, you can either make them in the microwave- check out the instructions here– or over the stove while your veggies are also cooking.
+To prepare the noodles, you can either make them in the microwave- check out the instructions on the package – or over the stove while your veggies are also cooking.

 It’s super simple; there are easy-to-follow-instructions on each package of Mike’s Mighty Good ramen noodles.